-Future of London, the capital’s network for the built environment, was delighted to hold an induction for its first ever Emerging Talent Programme cohort this week.
-The programme gives Londoners from ethnic minority backgrounds the opportunity to kick-start their career in housing, development and regeneration by experiencing three cross-sector placements over 21 months.
-Fifteen candidates from a diverse range of backgrounds came together at Southern Housing’s offices in Clerkenwell to begin their new roles.
+Future of London, the capital’s network for the built environment, was delighted to launch its first Emerging Talent Programme cohort this week.
+The programme gives Londoners from ethnic minority backgrounds the opportunity to kick-start their career in housing, development and regeneration by experiencing three placements in a range of built environment organistions over 21 months.
+On Monday, the fifteen candidates from a wide range of backgrounds came together at Southern Housing’s offices in Clerkenwell to begin their new roles.

-Working with the host organisations and sponsors, Future of London aims to drive the creation of a new diverse cohort of talent that will help to ensure that those leading the capital’s future are as diverse as the city itself.
+Working with the host organisations and sponsors, Future of London is driving the creation of a new cohort of talent that will shape the city’s future.
 The programme has been designed to help transform the housing and regeneration sector so that it better represents the community it is working for.

-Nicola Mathers, Chief Executive of Future of London, said: ‘I am so pleased that, with the help of our sponsors and the host organisations, we have launched this ambitious new programme.
+Nicola Mathers, Chief Executive of Future of London, said: ‘I’m so pleased that, with the help of our sponsors and host organisations, we’ve launched this ambitious new programme.
 We’re excited to be making a positive impact on the sector’s diversity, and giving these talented individuals the chance to fast track a career in the built environment sector.’

-Patrick Duffy, Director of Strategic Asset Management at Southern Housing Group and host of the launch workshop, commented: ‘The Group are delighted to host the launch and support this programme.
-It’s so important to ensure that this sector reflects the people it serves, and that we make a deliberate effort to attract diverse talent to the built environment’.
+Patrick Duffy, Director of Strategic Asset Management at Southern Housing Group and host of the launch workshop, commented: ‘The Group were delighted to host the launch and offered continued support for this programme.
+It’s so important to ensure that this sector reflects the people it serves so that we can better meet the needs of Londoners, so we’ve got to make a deliberate effort to attract diverse talent to the built environment’.

-‘I’m excited that this programme is going to give me a chance to enter a career where I can make a difference to London’s communities.
-Experiencing three placements is a great a chance for me to learn a huge amount quickly, and act as a springboard into a career I am passionate about ’ Fahad Abid, a candidate on the flagship programme, said.
+‘I’m so excited that this programme is going to give me a chance to enter a career where I can make a difference to London’s communities.
+Experiencing three placements is a great a chance for me to learn a huge amount quickly, and I know this will act as a springboard into a career I’m passionate about ’ Fahad Abid, a candidate on the flagship programme, said.

-If your organisation is interested in being involved in the programme, please contact Michael Nathan.
+If your organisation is interested in being involved in the programme, please contact Elaine Cleland-Awity.

 FURTHER INFORMATION: Future of London helps build better cities through knowledge, networks and leadership – across disciplines, organisations and sectors.
 We are the capital’s independent network for regeneration, housing, infrastructure and economic development practitioners, with 5,000+ professionals using FoL as a hub for sector intelligence, connection and professional development, and a mandate to prepare the next wave of cross-sector city leaders.